AlanGaRo/AlanGaRo/README.md

 🔭 I’m currently working on my portafolio

-👯 I’m looking to collaborate on web projetcs, as frontend deeloper
+👯 I’m looking to collaborate on web projetcs, as frontend developer

 <!--
 **AlanGaRo/AlanGaRo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.